 Apply to the Summer Internship Programme

-Applications for STOR-i internships for Summer 2020 are not yet open.
+Applications for STOR-i internships for Summer 2022 are now open.

 Frequently Asked Questions

 STOR-i Research Internships offer a unique opportunity for undergraduate students to experience and learn how Statistics and Operational Research (STOR) can be employed to tackle challenging practical problems.